Friday, January 2, 2026

 Agentic AI Framework - Autogen

-• Autogen Framework Introduction: Autogen as an open-source framework from Microsoft, highlighting its asynchronous, event-driven architecture.
+Autogen is an open-source framework from Microsoft, highlighting its asynchronous, event-driven architecture.
 The framework addresses issues such as observability, flexibility, control, and scalability in multi-agent systems.

 • Core Concepts and Components of Autogen: